 To provide learning continuity for your child, it’s important they have as much routine and certainty as possible.
 Schools and early childhood services play a large role in your child’s routine.
 To support learning at home, you’re not required to be a subject matter expert or educator.
 Your role is to partner with your child’s school or early childhood service to support your child’s home learning.

 Princes Hill Secondary College will consider whether families have access to technologies at home.
 For example, a device and internet connection.
 The school will advise which online tools your child can use for home learning.
 If you do not have a device or internet at home, please contact the school to discuss how your child will receive materials.

 How will I know what work my child should be doing?

 Teachers will provide work in weekly increments via Compass Lesson Plans.
-In the first Lesson Plan for the week for each subject, Teachers will outline what is expected in that week in terms of online lessons, work completion and submission.
-In each subsequent Compass Lesson Plan there will be more information about what you child should do in that day.
+In the first Lesson Plan for the week for each subject, teachers will outline what is expected in that week in terms of online lessons, work completion and submission.
+In each subsequent Compass Lesson Plan there will be more information about what students should do in that day.

 You can provide support for your child by: